cdsilva-g/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile: move a file from one directory to another
 8-firstdelete: delete a file in a directory
 9-firstdirdeletio: deleting a directory
+10-back: move from current directory to previous directory